Gran Canaria

 This charming hotel is attached to the island's hotel school and will suit explorers keen to base themselves amongst the local population.

-- Near Santa Brigida
+- El Madroñal near Santa Brigida